marcuskeenan/logs_analysis_project/README.md

   ORDER  BY count DESC;
 ```
 ### Create error_percent view
-Enter this query to create a new view called error_percent which will get the data from the requests view and the errors view to calculate the percentage of article request errors per day.
+Run this query to create a new view called error_percent which will get the data from the requests view and the errors view to calculate the percentage of article request errors per day.
 ```
 CREATE OR REPLACE view error_percent
 AS